 Why use eye creams?

-So while a light moisturizer will work for your face, your eyes need something richer and heavier.
-But because the product is applied near your eye, it shouldn’t contain any ingredients that would irritate the eye either.
-Hence why an eye cream is necessary.
+So while a light moisturizer will work for your face, your eyes most likely need something richer and heavier.
+But because the product is applied near your eye, it shouldn’t contain any irritating ingredients.
+Hence why a dedicated product is necessary.

 What makes a good eye cream?

 - Nourishing yet easy to absorb.
-Many eye creams are formulated to be rich, yet they don’t absorb well and instead clog the skin, causing the dreaded mills.
+Many creams are formulated to be rich, yet they don’t absorb well and instead clog the skin, causing the dreaded milia.

 - Non-irritating.
-Because we don’t need to get temporarily blinded every time we apply an eye cream.
+Because we don’t need to be temporarily blinded every time we apply the product.

 - Emollient enough for massages.
-Eye massages are an excellent way to improve the circulation around your eye and also help the product absorb.
-Having an emollient (ie. enough slip) eye cream helps so you’re tugging on the already delicate skin.
+Massages are an excellent way to improve the circulation around your eye and also help the product absorb.
+Having an emollient (ie. enough slip) formula helps to reduce tugging on the already delicate skin.

 I wasn’t 100% sold on eye creams until I tried the Kiehl’s Creamy Eye Treatment with Avocado.
-It has all the 3 factors of what makes a great eye cream, and it really helped diminish the fine lines around my eyes.
+It has all the 3 factors of what makes a great eye cream, and it really helped diminish the fine lines around the area.
 My concealer now goes on smoother and creases less, yet my eyeliner doesn’t budge or smudge.

 The packaging is less than ideal, and is actually a bit messy (as you can see in the above photo).
 However, due to the thick consistency of the cream, it wouldn’t make sense to package it any other way.

-The cream will feel very thick and heavy at first, but the trick is to rub it between your fingers before applying it to your eye area.
+The cream will feel very thick and heavy at first, but the trick is to rub it between your fingers before applying it.
 Once massaged, the cream becomes a light slippery consistency, similar to that of the fantastic Naruko Rose & Botanic Hydrating Cream.
 It then absorbs into the skin fairly quickly – no oiliness or heaviness left behind.